rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 When a trait defines an associated type (e.g.,
 [the `Item` type in the `IntoIterator` trait][intoiter-item]), that type can be referenced by the user using an **associated type projection** like `<Option<u32> as IntoIterator>::Item`.

-(Often, though, people will use the shorthand syntax `T::Item` – presently, that syntax is expanded during
+> Often, people will use the shorthand syntax `T::Item`.
+Presently, that
-["type collection"](../type-checking.html) into the explicit form, though that is something we may want to change in the future.)
+> syntax is expanded during ["type collection"](../type-checking.html) into the
+> explicit form, though that is something we may want to change in the future.

 [intoiter-item]: https://doc.rust-lang.org/nightly/core/iter/trait.IntoIterator.html#associatedtype.Item